 At 10mm, the sides are soft wide open and have lateral color fringes if not corrected with a profile.
 It gets sharper at f/8, but the color fringes, if left uncorrected, can be distracting.

 At 14mm, the corners are soft wide open and at f/5.6, and much sharper at f/8 and f/11.

 At 22mm, the sides are soft wide open, and much better at f/8 and f/11, but still not that fantastic.
 Lateral color fringes are visible if uncorrected.

 This is what I saw in 2014; I saw similar results with a different sample back around 2006.
 This used ot be the best you could get for a Canon APS-C camera, until the 10-18mm came out in 2014.

-With its rounded 6-blade diaphragm, this Canon 10-18mm IS makes only muted sunstars at best.
+With its rounded 6-blade diaphragm, this Canon 10-22mm makes only muted sunstars at best.

-Worse, if you can get any sunstars, they are silly 6-pointed stars.
+Worse, if you can get any sunstars, they are silly 6-pointed stars nlike the one above.

 The new Canon 10-18mm is optically far superior, as well as half the price.
 See its comparison.